 Consultation review times

-- We are currently reviewing Public Lands Act Pre-consultation Assessment Requests received on August 23, 2022.
+- We are currently reviewing Public Lands Act Pre-consultation Assessment Requests received prior to November 28, 2023.

-- We are currently reviewing Public Lands Act Adequacy Assessments that were due for review on August 28, 2022.
+- We are currently reviewing Public Lands Act Adequacy Assessments Requests received prior to November 29, 2023.

 Indigenous consultation guide